 Beware of signs of shyness.
 Many German shepherds, especially American breeds have tendencies of shyness and extreme anxiety.
 This character can escalate into fear-related aggression if not checked early enough.
 It is important to socialize the puppy from the first time it comes home and it should continue throughout her stay with you.

-GSDs always want to know your whereabouts: If you are a person who doesn’t like being followed up everywhere, then you should stop for a moment before making a decision to own a GSD.
+GSDs always want to know your whereabouts: If you are a person who doesn’t like being followed up everywhere, then you should stop for a moment before making a decision to own a geri laikrodziai GSD.
 The GSDs are known to be serious busy bodies who always want to know your engagements even up to the bathroom.
 Nevertheless, they are just good at doing their jobs—keeping the house secure and aware of goings-on around you.

 They are also commonly referred to as “German shedders” That’s enough to say what this breed is!
-Most GSDs have a double coat, which may double the amount of fur in your house, including the floors, sofa etc. so be aware of their huge far from your black German shepherd that may end up messing your room.
+Most GSDs have a double coat, which may double the amount of fur in your house, including the floors, sofa etc. so be aware of their huge far from your black german shepherd that may end up messing your room.
 If you are allergic to too much far, then reconsider owning a GSD.